 What Is IVIG Infusion Treatment?

-If you have been battling a medical condition that weakens the immune system, IVIG (intravenous immunoglobulin) infusion therapy may have been recommended as a treatment to help restore your antibodies.
+If you are battling with a medical condition that weakens the immune system, IVIG (intravenous immunoglobulin) may be recommended as a treatment to help restore your antibodies.

 IVIG is a liquid human plasma product made up of healthy antibodies and given intravenously (through your vein).
 Although not totally understood, IVIG passes immunity naturally, the same way a mother passes immunity to a newborn baby through breast milk.